Book review: “Brazil on the Rise: The Story of a Country Transformed” by Larry Rohter

 The fact that Brazil is on the rise is certainly nothing new, especially given its membership in the highly visible BRIC outfit created ten years ago.
 Yet while dozens of books on China and India flood the market every year, the number of authors who attempt to present a succinct yet comprehensive overview over contemporary Brazil remains low.

 Larry Rohter’s attempt to fill the gap is therefore to be welcomed.
 Summarizing the years he spent as the New York Times’ correspondent in Brazil, an incredibly diverse country often misunderstood abroad, is a formidable challenge, and the author manages to dig deeper and undo some the most common misconceptions.
-Reading the book (280 pages, about 5 hours) is pleasant when he is writing about culture, his impressive experience in virtually all corners of Brazil, and his interviews with the country’s artists.
+Reading Rohter’s book is pleasant when he is writing about culture, his impressive experience in virtually all corners of Brazil, and his interviews with the country’s artists.
 His summary of Brazilian top-notch literature is particularly welcoming as it is often overlooked due to the dominant role Brazilian music plays abroad.
 His analysis on Brazil’s economy are well-researched but at times a bit dry.
 Here, he should have said more about his personal experience with the country’s CEOs.

 Rohter’s book thus gives a good overview for those who need to get the basics about Brazil.
 It is an equally interesting read for Brazilians themselves as it says a lot about how an American experienced and interpreted everyday life in Brazil.
 In several instances, it becomes obvious that US-American and Brazilian culture occupy the two opposite extremes of the scale.
 For example, Rohter notes that Brazilian culture lacks any calvinist influence, an element that has strongly defines US-American psyche.